-Example 7.30Determining the State Diagram of an FSM
+Example 7.30Determining the state diagram of a FSM

-7.7.4 Determining the Maximum Clock Frequency of an FSM
+7.7.4 Determining the Maximum Clock Frequency of a FSM

 The maximum clock frequency is often one of the banner specifications for a digital system.
-The clock frequency of an FSM depends on a variety of timing specifications within the sequential circuit including the setup and hold time of the D-flip-flop, the clock-to-Q delay of the D-flip-flop, the combinational logic delay driving the input of the D-flip-flop, the delay of the interconnect that wires the circuit together, and the desired margin for the circuit.
-The basic concept of analyzing the timing of FSM is to determine how long we must wait after a rising (assuming a rising edge triggered D-flip-flop) clock edge occurs until the subsequent rising clock edge can occur.
+The clock frequency of a FSM depends on a variety of timing specifications within the sequential circuit including the setup and hold time of the D-Flip-Flop, the clock-to-Q delay of the D-Flip-Flop, the combinational logic delay driving the input of the D-Flip-Flop, the delay of the interconnect that wires the circuit together, and the desired margin for the circuit.
+The basic concept of analyzing the timing of FSM is to determine how long we must wait after a rising (assuming a rising edge-triggered D-Flip-Flop) clock edge occurs until the subsequent rising clock edge can occur.
 The amount of time that must be allowed between rising clock edges depends on how much delay exists in the system.
-A sufficient amount of time must exist between clock edges to allow the logic computations to settle so that on the next clock edge the D-flip-flops can latch in a new value on their inputs.
+A sufficient amount of time must exist between clock edges to allow the logic computations to settle so that on the next clock edge, the D-Flip-Flops can latch in a new value on their inputs.

-Let's examine all of the sources of delay in an FSM.
+Let's examine all of the sources of delay in a FSM.
 Let's begin by assuming that all logic values are at a stable value and we experience a rising clock edge.
-The value present on the D input of the D-flipflop is latched into the storage device and will appear on the Q output after one clock-to-Q delay of the device (t{CO}).
-Once the new value is produced on the output of the D-flip-flop, it is then used by a variety of combinational logic circuits to produce the next state codes and the outputs of the FSM.
-The next state code computation is typically longer than the output computation, so let's examine that path.
-The new value on Q propagates through the combinational logic circuitry and produces the next state code at the D input of the D-flip-flop.
+The value present on the D input of the D-Flip-Flop is latched into the storage device and will appear on the Q output after one clock-to-Q delay of the device (t{CO}).
+Once the new value is produced on the output of the D-Flip-Flop, it is then used by a variety of combinational logic circuits to produce the next state codes and the outputs of the FSM.
+The next state code computation is typically longer than the output computation so let's examine that path.
+The new value on Q propagates through the combinational logic circuitry and produces the next state code at the D input of the D-Flip-Flop.
 The delay to produce this next state code includes wiring delay in addition to gate delay.
 When analyzing the delay of the combinational logic circuitry (t{cmb}) and the delay of the interconnect (t{int}), the worst-case path is always considered.
-Once the new logic value is produced by the next state logic circuitry, it must remain stable for a certain amount of time in order to meet the D-flip-flop's setup specification (t{setup}).
-Once this specification is met, the D-flip-flop could be clocked with the next clock edge; however, this represents a scenario without any margin in the timing.
-This means that if anything in the system caused the delay to increase even slightly, the D-flip-flop could go metastable.
+Once the new logic value is produced by the next state logic circuitry, it must remain stable for a certain amount of time in order to meet the D-Flip-Flop's setup specification (t{setup}).
+Once this specification is met, the D-Flip-Flop could be clocked with the next clock edge; however, this represents a scenario without any margin in the timing.
+This means that if anything in the system caused the delay to increase even slightly, the D-Flip-Flop could go metastable.
 To avoid this situation, margin is included in the delay (t{margin}).
 This provides some padding so that the system can reliably operate.
-A margin of 10 % is typical in digital systems.
-The time that must exist between rising clock edges is then simply the sum of all of these sources of delay ($t{CO} + t{cmb} + t{int} + t{int}$ t{setup} + t{marqin}).
+A margin of 10% is typical in digital systems.
+The time that must exist between rising clock edges is then simply the sum of all of these sources of delay $(t{CQ} + t{cmb} + t{int} + t{setup} + t{margin})$.
 Since the time between rising clock edges is defined as the period of the signal (T), this value is also the definition of the period of the fastest clock.
 Since the frequency of a signal is simply f = 1/T, the maximum clock frequency for the FSM is the reciprocal of the sum of the delay.